 Honouring their friends and upholding ties of kinship

-A man from the Banu Salamah came to The Prophet ﷺ and said: “O Messenger of Allah, is there any way of honoring my parents that I can still do for them after they die?’
-He said: “Yes offering the funeral prayer for them, praying for forgiveness for them, fulfilling their promises after their death, honoring their friends and upholding the ties of kinship which you would not have were it nor for them.'” – Sunan Ibn Majah
+A man from the Banu Salamah came to the Prophet ﷺ and said, “O Messenger of Allah, is there any way of honouring my parents that I can still do for them after they die?”
+He said, “Yes.
+Offering the funeral prayer for them, praying for forgiveness for them, fulfilling their promises after their death, honouring their friends and upholding the ties of kinship which you would not have were it nor for them.'”
+[Sunan Ibn Majah]

 Duas for the deceased

 Seeking forgiveness for the deceased, especially for our parents, is stressed upon in numerous ahadith.
 In his series For Those Left Behind, Dr. Omar Suleiman talks about the importance of making dua for the deceased and the best duas to make for them.
 It’s one of the most powerful and beneficial acts we can do for our loved ones that have passed as the following hadith demonstrates:

 The Prophet ﷺ said, “A man will be raised in status in Paradise and will say, ‘Where did this come from?’
 And it will be said, ‘From your son’s praying for forgiveness for you.'”
 [Sunan Ibn Majah]